openrewrite/rewrite-docs/reference/yaml-format-reference.md

 * A file may contain any number of recipes and styles, separated by `---`.
 * Within a file, recipe and style names must be fully qualified.
-* Custom recipes should not be placed into the `org.openrewrite` namespaced.
+* Custom recipes should not be placed into the `org.openrewrite` namespace.
 Instead, they should follow the same [reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) used in Java packages.

 ## Recipes